awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

    1. **Subnet**: While you can choose to specify a subnet, it is ignored for Amazon EC2 Auto Scaling in favor of the settings of the Auto Scaling group\.

-   1. **Auto\-assign public IP**: Choose whether to automatically assign a [public IP address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html#public-ip-addresses) to the network interface with the device index of 0\.
+   1. **Auto\-assign public IP**: Choose whether to automatically assign a [public IPv4 address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html#public-ip-addresses) to the network interface with the device index of 0\.
 This setting takes precedence over settings that you configure for the subnets\.
-If you do not set a value, the default is to use the auto\-assign public IP settings of the subnets that your instances are launched into\.
+If you do not set a value, the default is to use the auto\-assign public IPv4 settings of the subnets that your instances are launched into\.

    1. **Security groups**: Choose one or more [security groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html)\.
 Each security group must be configured for the VPC that your Auto Scaling group will launch instances into\.